 Or….make this brittle and top off your vanilla bean ice cream with a hunk….so delicious.

-To enter, leave a comment on this post, letting me know what you would like to make with this sauce.
+Leave a comment on this post, letting me know what you would like to make with this sauce.

 Disclosure: This is not a sponsored post, all-opinions are my own.